lin404/COMSM3100_automated-trading/report_1_summary.md

 7. write up a thesis reflecting and evaluating the final product and work performed.

 Summary of Aims and Objectives

 1. Discover whether continuous replenishment can change the dominance hierarchy of traders in an agent-only market.
 2. Replicate and scrutinise previous experimental results, using the new ExPo platform, to test validity of previous results.
 3. Improving the suitability and adaptability of existing agent strategies (AA and ZIP) to real life markets.
-4. Use the in-development ExPo trading platform to perform this study of multi-agent performance by building automation scripts, stress-testing it and demonstrating the suitability and usability of ExPo for future algorithmic trading research.
+4. Use the in-development ExPo trading platform to perform this study of multi-agent performance by building automation scripts, stress-testing it and demonstrating the suitabilityand usability of ExPo for future algorithmic trading research.
 5. Investigate the effect of dynamic markets (market shocks) on both naive and adapted algorithms to further improve realism.
 6. To have developed everything needed for other researchers to further extend the research